simonyost/GLUEDNETWORK-COM/README.md

-# Forty - Jekyll Theme
+# Glued Network on Forty - Jekyll Theme

 A Jekyll version of the "Forty" theme by [HTML5 UP](https://html5up.net/).